 Study of Hispanic novels written by women during the last decades to reflect on the problems faced by women in present-day Spain and Latin America.
 The chosen works exemplify different aspects of women's liberation, contrasting the situation of Hispanic women of the past and in the present.

-Prerequisite: Completion of SPAN 302 or higher, placement or by permission.
+Prerequisite: SPAN 302, placement exam, or by permission.